Christmas Eve Dinner in Bulgaria: Traditional Bulgarian Dishes [2024]

 Christmas bread

-2.Sarmi (stuffed vine or cabbage leaves)
+2.Sarmi (stuffed grape or cabbage leaves)

 3.Pulneni chushki (Stuffed peppers)